Canada: Marijuana To Be Legal Nationwide By July 2018

-In Canada, marijuana is expected to be legal, nationwide, by July 2018.
+In Canada, marijuana is expected to be legal nationwide by July 2018.
 According to reports, Canadian Prime Minister Justin Trudeau will confirm the reports on April 10 in an official statement.
 Although the legislation will be introduced by the Liberal Party, lawmakers on the left and right have expressed support for Canada’s legalization of recreational marijuana.

 A recent poll, which was conducted by the NRG Research Group and Peak Communicators, revealed a majority of Canadians support marijuana legalization.
 NRG Research President Andrew Enns confirmed those who are in favor of the legislation are specifically supportive of the expected sales tax revenue.
 As reported by Yahoo, those who oppose the legislation are concerned that it will increase marijuana use among minors.